indiejames/vscode-clojure-debug/README.md

 A launch.json file will be created with a default launch configuration.
 You should edit this file for your own environment.
 VS Code provides Intellisense support when editing this file to help you make valid choices.
 Also, as of version 0.4.0, you can set defaults for several of the fields in the extension preferences.
 These defaults will be used for any of the fields you leave blank.
 The full details of the available settings are documented at the end of this readme file, but for now the only fields you need to change are the following:

 * `commandLine` - the exact command plus arguments needed to launch your REPL.
 The default uses leiningen and sets the profile to `debug-repl` (the one defined in the example above).
 You _do not_ need to use leiningen, but you do need to make sure the REPL uses the debug middleware.
+If you do use leiningen you can use the `$lein_path` template variable here and the full path to the `lein` binary will be filled in from your prefrences setting.

 Also, if you do not start the REPL on the same port as in your extension preference settings then you need to specify the port in the launch configuration using the `replPort` setting.
 This gives you maximum flexibility in choosing the way to launch your code.
 It just has to run in (or provide) nREPL running with the debug middleware.
 * `replPort` - Set this if you are not launching on the default port as specified in your extension preference settings.

 The extension can launch the REPL in three different ways: in the internal debug console, in an internal command terminal, or in an external terminal.
 This is controlled by the **console** attribute.
 The default uses the internal debug console.
 Running in a terminal can be useful if, for example, you need to type input into your program or if your program expects to run in a terminal environment.